-Choosing the right type of storage for media production and post production is critical for enabling creative teams to collaborate effectively and deliver work on time.
+Choosing the right type of post production storage for media production and post production is critical for enabling creative teams to collaborate effectively and deliver work on time.
 The needs of media workflows are quite different from other applications and also from traditional IT-oriented considerations.
 Instead of focusing on the number of operations (IOPS) available from the storage layer, the critical metric for working with high resolution video is throughput: how many (typically) large media files can be read from (and written to) shared storage simultaneously by multiple editors and other users of the system.

 The simplest form of storage used in media production is DAS: direct attached storage.
 That is, a disk drive (or maybe a RAID array of disk drives) attached directly to a workstation, typically via USB or Thunderbolt or other external protocols such as SAS.
 It is fast and, by definition, there can be no contention because only one person can use it at a time.
 If more than one person needs access to the media on the drive, they will have to unplug it from one workstation and plug it into another.
 The alternative is for each person to have their own DAS, which quickly adds up in terms of raw drive costs and means a lot of copying files around, with the inevitable challenges of managing versions and keeping changes in sync.